 Smith melds the western landscape with her own dreamscape.
 Taking us from California to the Arizona desert; to a Kentucky farm as the amanuensis of a friend in crisis; to the hospital room of a valued mentor; and by turns to remembered and imagined places, this haunting memoir blends fact and fiction with poetic mastery.
 The unexpected happens; grief and disillusionment set in.
 But as Smith heads toward a new decade in her own life, she offers this balm to the reader: her wisdom, wit, gimlet eye, and above all, a rugged hope for a better world.

-Patti Smith is a writer, performer, and visual artist.
-She gained recognition in the 1970s for her revolutionary merging of poetry and rock.
-She has released twelve albums, including Horses, which has been hailed as one of the top one hundred albums of all time by Rolling Stone.
+Patti Smith has released twelve albums, including Horses, which has been hailed as one of the top one hundred albums of all time by Rolling Stone.

 Smith had her first exhibit of drawings at the Gotham Book Mart in 1973 and has been represented by the Robert Miller Gallery since 1978.
 Her books include Just Kids, winner of the National Book Award in 2010, Wītt, Babel, Woolgathering, The Coral Sea, and Auguries of Innocence.